The Perfect 4 Days in Venice Itinerary

 However, the best souvenir you can get from Murano is undoubtedly the Murano glass.
 These shops have been selling locally produced goods here for generations.
 Take a stroll through the waterfront to explore these artisan shops.

-☂️ Experience Murano with a tour
+☂️ Visit Murano with an excursion

 Dinner at Trattoria bar Serenella dal Coco